Turekkerem/WannaKerem/README.md

 So, scattered across the codebase like little digital landmines, you'll find:

-- A **deliberate typo** – one single character mismatch in a function call that breaks compilation unless you actually read the error log and fix it.
+- A **deliberate typos** – one single character mismatch in a function call that breaks compilation unless you actually read the error log and fix it.
 - An **`if(0)`** guard – wrapping an entire critical execution path.
 Won't run unless you notice it and change it to `if(1)`.
 - A **`while(0)`** loop – surrounding a key initialization block.
 Guess what?
 It runs zero times.
 - And my personal favorite: **`BUFFER_SIZE - BUFFER_SIZE`** – which evaluates to a perfect, beautiful zero.
 Used as an offset, a divisor, or a loop condition in just the right spot to silently crash the program or skip the payload entirely.